Overview

 Example Response Snippet

-Note: Each job’s
+Note: Each job’sscreening_questions

 field can contain one or more questions.
 The order of these questions (defined by theindex